Tax Appeal: The Gift of Empowerment

 We hope our Parent to Parent Program can grow across different part of Australia so Support Parents can share their life experiences and help families learn about the different paths available to develop their baby’s communication skills, and nurture and encourage them to reach their true potential.

-Read our Tax Appeal to learn more about Jethro’s journey and how Deaf Children Australia is expanding support networks for families so more deaf and hard of hearing babies can reach their language and other developmental goals.
+Read our Winter Appeal to learn more about Jethro’s journey and how Deaf Children Australia is expanding support networks for families so more deaf and hard of hearing babies can reach their language and other developmental goals.

 With your assistance, we can help more babies reach their potential